 On day 14, take an epic day trip to hike the iconic Pulpit Rock (Preikestolen).
 This steep 604-meter-high cliff has a flat top that offers insanely breathtaking views of Lysefjord.

-On day 15, take another day trip to hike to the unique Kjeragbolten boulder, wedged between a crevice 3,000 feet above the fjord.
-Daredevils can step out onto the boulder for an epic picture!
+On day 15, take another day trip to hike to the Kjeragbolten boulder, wedged between a crevice 3,000 feet above the fjord.
+Daredevils can step out onto this unique boulder for an epic picture!
 The hike is challenging but rewards you with jaw-dropping views.

 🏞 Day 16-17: Odda + Trolltunga, Norway